Premier League agrees television broadcast deal extension subject to UK Government approval

 "We are hugely appreciative of the Government agreeing in principle to allow this arrangement and for their continued support for the Premier League and the English game.
 COVID-19 has had a significant impact on football, and renewals with our UK broadcast partners will reduce uncertainty, generate stability and promote confidence within the football pyramid."

+In a statement, Sky Sports welcomed the opportunity to continue its long-term partnership with the Premier League, with Stephen van Rooyen, chief executive officer, UK & Europe, commenting: "We are proud to have been part of the success of the Premier League from the very beginning and we have worked hard this year to provide support through the challenges of the pandemic and prove the enduring strength and depth of our partnership.

+"As well as being great news for our customers, the proposed renewal will support the whole football pyramid and give much needed stability and certainty. "

-The FA welcomed the deal, with their chief executive officer Mark Bullingham commenting: "This increased funding from the Premier League will provide vital support for local football clubs and facilities across the country.
+The FA welcomed the deal, with their chief executive officer Mark Bullingham stating: "This increased funding from the Premier League will provide vital support for local football clubs and facilities across the country.

 "These clubs are often the bedrock of their community and run by volunteers who have gone above and beyond in the last year.
 We thank the Premier League for their positive action which will help the pyramid get back on its feet."